undecaf/vue-boilerplate/README.md

 +   [Karma](https://karma-runner.github.io/latest/index.html),
     [Mocha](https://mochajs.org/) and
-    [Chai](https://www.chaijs.com/) for unit testing with headless Chrome and Firefox (or any other browser for which there is a Karma launcher)
+    [Chai](https://www.chaijs.com/) for unit testing with headless Chrome and Firefox (or with any other browser for which there is a Karma launcher)

     Please note: we do not favour using [Jest](https://jestjs.io/) as [recommended by Vue](https://vue-test-utils.vuejs.org/installation/#using-vue-test-utils-with-jest-recommended)